wz-cutting-edge/web102_prework/README.md

 ## Notes

-While developing this website, I encountered several challenges, primarily synta-related issues such as missing parentheses and incorrect quote usage.
+While developing this website, I encountered several challenges, primarily syntax-related issues such as missing parentheses and incorrect quote usage.
 Learning new functions under time constraints was challenging, but the experience was both enjoyable and rewarding.

 ## License